 Please choose between the following three options for navigation.

-CPA Canada and the Canadian Institute of Chartered Business Valuators
+CPA Canada and Chartered Business Valuators (CBV) Institute

-If you’re a business valuation professional, our current economic environment presents distinct and often complex challenges.
-Make sure you have the core knowledge and skills required in valuation for financial reporting (VFR).
+Our current economic environment presents distinct and often complex challenges.
+Enhance the core knowledge and skills required in valuation for financial reporting (VFR).

-The program is designed to meet the needs of a broad range of industry leaders responsible for VFR activities, including:
+The program is designed to meet the needs of a broad range of professionals involved with VFR activities, including:

 Additional options and pricing may be available.
 See pricing and registration for more details.

 Take a deeper dive into valuation for financial reporting and learn how to analyze impairment and assess value for intangible assets in a financial reporting context.

-Build a strong foundation with the key concepts, methodology and approaches you need to perform valuation for financial reporting.
+Build a strong foundation with the key concepts, methodology and approaches you need to perform valuations for financial reporting.

 Member Development and Support